stac-extensions/cf/README.md

 #### unit
 The unit of measurement for the values, preferably compliant to [UCUM](https://ucum.org/[) (unit code) or [UDUNITS-2](https://ncics.org/portfolio/other-resources/udunits2/) (unit symbol or alternatively singular unit name).
+Unit is not required for dimensionless quantities.
+A variable with no unit attribute is assumed to be dimensionless.
+The conforming unit for quantities that represent fractions, or parts of a whole, is "1".
+Descriptive information about dimensionless quantities, such as sea-ice concentration, cloud fraction, probability, etc., should be given in the "description" attribute rather than the unit field.

 ## Contributing